So we have Dengue Fever in the Keys.

 - It does have to do with each individuals T-cell response or hyper-response and the related inflammatory markers.

-I can find many cohort studies written from Australia, Asia, and Central America, printed in the infectious disease literature which clearly state that there is an increased risk of developing severe disease if DENV-2 is your secondary illness with HIGHER chance of complications because you have a primary infection.
+I can find many cohort studies written from Australia, Asia, and Central America, printed in the infectious disease literature which clearly state that there is an increased risk of developing severe disease if DENV-2 is your secondary illness with a HIGHER chance of complications because you have a primary infection.

 It is NOT supported by cross-sectional statistical reports.
 However, it concerned me enough to recommend not going to areas that have known DENV-2 strains.
 The last page offers a link of where to not go.
 After 6 years the risk normalizes and you can travel anywhere.